"

 In the examples above, note that le and la both become l’ when they precede a noun beginning with a vowel or a silent h: l’escargot, l’université.
 This is called elision.

-Unlike le and la, les does not have a contracted, reduced form.
-When les is followed by a word starting with a vowel, the normally silent final s of les is pronounced, making a /z/ sound.
+When les is followed by a word starting with a vowel, the normally silent final s of les is pronounced, making a [z] sound.
 This additional sound linking two words is called liaison.
 Listen to the following examples:

 les insectes